ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    * model_spread: if True, model spread is shaded
    * plot_median: if True, median is plotted
    * project_order: give order of projects

+#.
+Script ocean/diagnostic_biases.py

+   *Required settings for variables*

+   * reference_dataset: name of reference observation

+   *Required settings for script*

+   * data_statistics: a dictionary with the statistics to be calculated for each variable group.
+Should contain keywords 'best_guess' and 'borders'. 'borders' should be a list with two statistics.
+The statistics values are the same as 'operator' as in the preprocessors.

+   *Optional settings for script*

+   * bias: boolean flag, indicating, if bias should be calculated.
+     If none provided, absolute values will be used.
+   * mask: a dictionary with the mask information.
+The accepted keywords are 'flag' (required), 'type' (required) and 'group' (optional).
+     'flag' is a boolean flag if the mask should be used.
+     'type' accepts two values: 'simple' and 'resolved'.
+     If 'simple' option is used, the data will be masked to the existing mask from the reference dataset.
+If 'resolved' is used, the values along the dimension of the data will be masked using the data from the variable group 'group'.
+   * mpl_style: name of the matplotlib style file.
+If none provided, the default style will be used.
+   * caption: figure caption.
+If none, an empty string will be used.
+   * color_style: a name of the color_style to be used.
+If none provided, the default style file will be used.

 Variables